Visiting Nurses offers bereavement support

-New Canaan's Visiting Nurse & Hospice of Fairfield County will offer a three-week bereavement support group this spring on "Loss of a Life Partner" for members of the LGBT community to help individuals cope with the death of a partner or loved one.
-The group will meet Wednesday evenings from 6 to 7:30 p.m. beginning May 16 and will continue through May 30.
+New Canaan's Visiting Nurse & Hospice of Fairfield County will offer two bereavement support groups this spring to help individuals cope with loss following the death of a spouse.

-The bereavement support group will be held at the offices of Visiting Nurse & Hospice of Fairfield County in Suite 114 at the Health & Wellness Center at I-Park.
+The bereavement support groups for those who have lost a spouse will be held at the offices of Visiting Nurse & Hospice of Fairfield County in Suite 114 at the Health and Wellness Center of Norwalk Hospital at I-Park.

 A nonprofit community organization for 100 years, Visiting Nurse & Hospice of Fairfield County provides professional nursing and support services, senior care management, physical rehabilitation, health education, community wellness programs and compassionate hospice care for adults and children in New Canaan and throughout Fairfield County.